 Who we are

-There are four consultant transplant surgeons (Miss Amanda Knight, Mr Keith Rigg, Mr Sam Dutta and Mr Alun Williams) who work together as a team.
+There are four consultant transplant surgeons (Miss Amanda Knight, Mr James Yates, Mr Sam Dutta and Mr Alun Williams) who work together as a team.
 All are involved in:

 - the assessing of patients to go onto the transplant list